Gkchandora/Breast_Cancer_Prediction/Dataset/README.md

 </p>

 The above picture shows the breast tumour cells and their nuclei of one of patient.
 Let this picture contains 1000(in real life this number is too big) cells , and the radius(measured by taken mean of distances from center to points on the perimeter) of each cell nucleus be  <img src="https://render.githubusercontent.com/render/math?math=\large r_1,r_2,r_3,...,r_1000"> .
 Then :
-* radius_mean attibute of the patient is the mean radius of the 1000 nuclei.
+* radius_mean attribute of the patient is the mean radius of the 1000 nuclei.
 * radius_se(radius standard error) attribute of the patient is standard deviation of the radius of 1000 nuclei.
 * radius_worst (or radius_largest) attribute of the patient is the mean of radius of the  three largest nuclei.
 * and so on...